 M.N is used by Cubans for buying goods at ration stores - bodegas (for which they need their household ration card - la libreta).
 Goods for sale in M.N are also found at street stalls, second hand shops, and some other stores, and include items such as: street snacks (pizzas being common - for about 10 M.N), flowers, beer, second hand clothes, coffee, and surprisingly excellent ice cream (1 to 3 M.N).
 Something for sale in M.N in Cuba is likely to be much cheaper than the same product if sold in CUC, although the quality is usually inferior.

 The confusing thing for visitors is that the Cubans call both currencies “pesos”, so you have to know the value of something to know which currency they are referring to.
 Otherwise you have to ask.
 CUC is also colloquially known in Cuba as convertibles, chavitos, baros, cañas, and cabillas, and also loosely referred to as divisa, dolares, and fula - although these last 3 are more specifically referring to US$.
 Note: not all CADECA in Cuba exchange CUC to M.N.
 The CADECA at the airport in Havana does not carry M.N.

-Always take more rather than less, as you don't want to spoil yout trip in Cuba by constantly feeling short of funds.
+Always take more rather than less, because Cuba is likely to be more expensive than you imagine, and you don't want to spoil yout trip in Cuba by constantly feeling short of funds.